DavidMercier/NIMS/doc/links_ref.rst

 * `Bull S.J., "A simple method for the assessment of the contact modulus for coated systems."
 (2014). <http://dx.doi.org/10.1080/14786435.2014.909612>`_
 * `Li Y. et al., "Models for nanoindentation of compliant films on stiff substrates" (2015). <http://dx.doi.org/10.1557/jmr.2015.126>`_

-Multilayer model to extract Young's moduli of thin films on a multilayer sample (with conical indenters)
+Multilayer models to extract Young's moduli of thin films on a multilayer sample (with conical indenters)
 ----------------------------------------------------------------------------------------------------------

 * `Pailler-Mattei C. et al., "In vivo measurements of the elastic mechanical properties of human skin by indentation tests" (2008). <http://dx.doi.org/10.1016/j.medengphy.2007.06.011>`_